jbiason/blog/content/reviews/books/one-day-on-mars.md

 with it.

 And, while we are talking about the weapons, the descriptions put a massive army of robots against another huge army of robots.
-Now, think we me: You have an army.
+Now, think with me: You have an army.
 A well funded army.
 By a country that loves the army.
 And then you have some rebels, that don't have the proper tech or research for creating such weapons.
 Which side do you think would amass a larger numerical